On the Convergence of Prior-Guided Zeroth-Order Optimization Algorithms: Introduction

 In this paper, we attempt to answer these questions by establishing a formal connection between convergence rates and the quality of gradient estimates.
 Further, we develop a more efficient ZO algorithm with prior inspired by a theoretical analysis.
 First, we present a greedy descent framework of ZO methods and provide its convergence rate under smooth convex optimization, which is positively related to the squared cosine similarity between the gradient estimate and true gradient.
 As shown by \cite{meier2019improving} and our results, given some finite-difference queries, the optimal estimator maximizing the squared cosine similarity is the projection of true gradient on the subspace spanned by those queried directions.
-In the case with prior information, a natural such estimator is in the same form as the one in \cite{meier2019improving} (but we allow different priors).
-We call it PRGF estimator and analyze its convergence rate.\footnote{Note that the estimator is different from the P-RGF estimator in \cite{cheng2019improving}.} Our results show that no matter what the prior is, the convergence rate of PRGF is at least the same as that of the RGF baseline\footnote{In this paper, RGF and PRGF could refer to either a gradient estimator or the greedy descent algorithm with the corresponding estimator, depending on the context.} \cite{nesterov2017random, kozak2021stochastic}, and it could be significantly improved if given a useful prior.
-Such results shed light on exploring prior information in ZO optimization to accelerate convergence.
+In the case with prior information, a natural such estimator is in the same form as the one in \cite{meier2019improving}.
+We call it PRGF estimator and analyze its convergence rate.\footnote{Note that the estimator is different from the P-RGF estimator in \cite{cheng2019improving}.} Our results show that no matter what the prior is, the convergence rate of PRGF is at least the same as that of the RGF baseline~\cite{nesterov2017random, kozak2021stochastic}, and it could be significantly improved if given a useful prior.\footnote{In this paper, RGF and PRGF could refer to either a gradient estimator or the greedy descent algorithm with the corresponding estimator, depending on the context.} Such results shed light on exploring prior information in ZO optimization to accelerate convergence.

 Then, as a concrete example, we apply the analysis to History-PRGF~\cite{meier2019improving}, which uses historical information (i.e., gradient estimate in the last iteration) as the prior. \cite{meier2019improving} presents an analysis on linear functions, yet still lacking a convergence rate.
 We analyze on general $L$-smooth functions, and find that when the learning rate is smaller than the optimal value $\nicefrac{1}{L}$ in smooth optimization, the expected squared cosine similarity could converge to a larger value, which compensates for the slowdown of convergence brought by the inappropriate choice of learning rate.
 We also show that History-PRGF admits a convergence rate independent of learning rate as long as it is in a fairly wide range.